-Great leaders guide our world through good times and bad.
+Great leaders guide our world through both good times and bad.
 Without leadership, our society would likely be a chaotic swarm of misdirected misfits.
-Leaders bring people together and unite them towards a path of improvement.
+Leaders bring people together and unite them toward a path of improvement.

 But what makes a successful leader?
-A great leader isn’t defined by one key element, but many – principles, habits, and skills.
+A great leader isn’t defined by just one key element, but many – including their principles, habits, and skills.

 This is the first skill listed because it forms the base of any and every great leader.
 If you don’t have a clearly defined vision – a goal to work toward or a cause to advocate for – then where exactly are you leading people?

-Great leaders define their vision and direction, and they work toward accomplishing it.
+Great leaders define their vision and direction.
+Then, they work toward accomplishing it.
 Whether it’s ending world hunger, fighting for gender equality, ensuring accessible education for all, or even a small goal, like getting a community garden planted, every great leader has a clear vision to strive for.

 Defining your vision is the first step to being a great leader, but unless you can communicate that vision clearly and effectively to your audience, then you won’t get very far.